-In February 2008, the FASB issued FASB Staff Position No. FAS 140-3 ("FSP FAS 140-3"), "Accounting for Transfers of Financial Assets and Repurchase Financing Transactions."
-FSP FAS 140-3 provides guidance on accounting for a transfer of a financial asset and a repurchase financing.
+Recent Accounting Pronouncements - In February 2008, the FASB issued new guidance on accounting for a transfer of a financial asset and a repurchase financing.
 It presumes that an initial transfer of a financial asset and a repurchase financing are considered part of the same arrangement (a linked transaction) unless certain criteria are met.
 If the criteria are not met, the linked transaction would be recorded as a net investment, likely as a derivative, instead of recording the purchased financial asset on a gross basis along with a repurchase financing.
-FSP FAS 140-3 applies to reporting periods beginning after November 15, 2008 and is only applied prospectively to transactions that occur on or after the adoption date.
-As a result of the prospective nature of the adoption, Newcastle does not expect the adoption of FSP FAS 140-3 to have a material impact on its financial condition, liquidity or results of operations, unless Newcastle enters into transactions of this type after January 1, 2009.
+This guidance applies to reporting periods beginning after November 15, 2008 and is only applied prospectively to transactions that occur on or after the adoption date.
+The adoption of this guidance did not have a material impact on its financial condition, liquidity or results of operations as Newcastle has not entered into any such transactions since January 2009.